-An emphasis on training will help staff to identify everything from potential conflicts of interest, to improving current corruption prevention and detection measures.
+- An emphasis on training will help staff to identify everything from potential conflicts of interest, to improving current corruption prevention and detection measures.
+This also includes building trust within the business, which is essential for risk mitigation.
 The development and implementation of safeguards and compliance programs will also help to improve their skills in the long-term.

-Traceability is another aspect that can be improved to ensure less corruption in your supply chain.
+- Traceability is another aspect that can be improved to ensure less corruption is another aspect that can be improved to ensure less corruption in your supply chain.
 Essentially, the better your ability to identify, track and trace elements of your product/service, the less chance there will be of corruption somewhere in the supply chain.

-The rise of blockchain could also be useful.
-Blockchain makes transactions simpler and faster, with a larger emphasis on transparency and security.
+- The rise of blockchain could also be useful.
+Using data to ensure a sustainable supply chain will help you to easily trace where the greatest risks makes transactions simpler and faster, with a larger emphasis on transparency and security.
 The technology keeps a clear digital record of transactions on a network of millions of computers worldwide, making it harder to commit fraud along a supply chain as the ledger can’t be changed without great effort.